Dcode25/comp2245-assignment1/README.md

 # COMP2245 Assignment 1
-This is Assignment 1 for <Deondre Mayers>
+This is Assignment 1 for Deondre Mayers.
 ## Branching